 - If a subject in any way objects to or resists study participation or the use of surrogate consent, that subject may not be included in the study.

 - The rules for who may act as a surrogate are slightly different in emergency room and non-emergency room settings.

 - Surrogates may not give consent for inpatients in a psychiatric ward or mental health facility or on psychiatric hold.

-Note: For requirements of the SFVAMC (which in most ways agree with UCOP guidance), see Research at the SFVAMC and the "Surrogate Consent" section of the IRB Application in iRIS.
+Note: For requirements of the San Francisco Veterans Affairs Medical Center (SFVAMC) (which in most ways agree with UCOP guidance), see Research at the SFVAMC and the "Surrogate Consent" section of the IRB Application in iRIS.